UPraggy/FOOD_DEV/README.md

 # Project Presentation
 This page aims to present and document the project.
 The presentation can and will change as the project progresses.
+The idealized and designed system does not have many functions, because its objective is to be a basic system.
 **PROJECT STATUS: IN PROGRESS / PROGRAMMING AND DOCUMENTING STEP**
 <br>